TongyunHuang/LetsMeet-Website/api/README.md

 1. "name" - String     `Required`
 2. "password" - String    `Required`
+3. "friends" - [String] - The id fields of friends
+4. "bio" - String - self intro
-3. "joinedEvent" - [String] - The id fields of the events that the user joined
+5. "joinedEvent" - [String] - The id fields of the events that the user joined
-4. "attendedEvent" - [String] - The id fields of the events that the user actually showed up
+6. "attendedEvent" - [String] - The id fields of the events that the user actually showed up
+7. "avatar" - String - url of avatar using tinygraphs api

 Here is the Events Schema: